-Eyelid surgery is a procedure which removes fat and excess skin from the upper and lower eyelids.
+Eyelid surgery is a procedure that removes fat and excess skin from the upper and lower eyelids.
 These features can make you look older and more tired than you feel and may even interfere with your vision.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes.
 However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.
-Blepharoplasty can be done alone, or in conjunction with other facial surgery procedures such as a facelift or browlift.
+Blepharoplasty can be done alone or in conjunction with other facial surgery procedures such as a facelift or browlift.

 Are You a Good Candidate?

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Other factors that determine candidacy include:

 - Excessive, sagging, or wrinkled upper or lower eyelid skin.